Take-Two Interactive Confirms GTA 6 Won't Launch on Subscription Services

 In the company’s Q1 2026 earnings call, reported by The Motley Fool, Slatoff described PlayStation Plus and Xbox Game Pass as “great partners.”
 He said Take-Two brings games to those platforms only when “the math makes sense.”
 Zelnick added that the U.S. economy is not “booming or busting,” but consumers still spend on entertainment, becoming more selective and prioritizing quality.

-In an interview with GamesIndustry.biz, Zelnick described Grand Theft Auto 6 as “perhaps the most highly anticipated property pre-release in the history of entertainment.”
-He said Take-Two “runs scared” and does not assume success, but he expressed optimism about the game’s prospects.
+In an interview with GamesIndustry.biz, CEO Strauss Zelnick called Grand Theft Auto 6 “arguably the most anticipated release in entertainment history.”
+He noted that Take-Two “runs scared” by never assuming guaranteed success, though he voiced confidence in the game’s outlook.

 Who's On?